 The Wine Wankers

 Two Australians run the Wine Wankers blog with a spirited sense of humor.
 The blog has half a million followers globally because of its casual, relaxed tone.
 There are no pretentious takes on wine here: it’s all about personal experiences.
 Both Conrad and Drew write their separate blog posts, giving the website a refreshing duality that can keep you browsing around for hours.
-Wine Wankers will review pretty spectacular wines, and it’s not all mainstream.
+Manual pdf Wine Wankers will review pretty spectacular wines, and it’s not all mainstream.
 Buying advice and fun stories abound.
+Manual pdf

 Vine Pair has taken a business approach to blogging.
 They’re a self-proclaimed “digital media company delivering accessible, entertaining, and inspiring content about drinks and the experiences you have with a glass in hand,” and they do it very well.
 A dozen contributors create daily content at all levels of expertise, from wine regions to opinion pieces.
 A set of beautiful wine maps and an extensive list of wine reviews complete the picture.
-Vine Pair is firmly positioned in all social media channels.
+Vine Pair is firmly positioned on all social media channels.
 Vine Pair sets a standard for serious media platforms, and their expansion to other beverages guarantees that their continuous growth has no limit.

-If you want to go beyond blogs, you can check out our list of the best virtual wine classes as well
+If you want to go beyond wine blogs, you can check out our list of the best virtual wine classes as well

 Want to recommend a top wine blog?